AldoSuba/docs.buf.build/docs/how-to/use-remote-packages.md

 the BSR and install generated code stubs from those modules using dependency management tools such as npm and go.

 :::note
-This guide assumes that you are already familiar with using prots with Buf to generate client/server stubs.
+This guide assumes that you are already familiar with using Protobufs with Buf to generate client/server stubs.
 If you are not yet at this stage, we recommend that you check out our Getting Started guides.
 :::

-## Remote Packages
+## Remote packages

 You can use Remote Packages to depend on gRPC client and server stubs by modifying import paths to use the BSR Go module proxy.
 The Go module path you need to use is derived from the name of the module you want to generate for and the